blubbelgum/codex/README.md

 missing dependencies, and show you the live result.
 Approve the changes and they'll be committed to your working directory.

+**💡 Testing Tip:** Set any API key to `"test_key"` to enable rollout replay mode, which replays previous sessions without consuming API credits - perfect for testing and development!

 ---

 ## Why Codex?